ArchanaKore1/PythonPractice/README.md

 # PythonPractice

-Python proj created on github and cloned to local repo
+Python proj created on github first and then cloned  to local machine.